 Chestnuts: Chinese chestnut produce valuable nuts at an early age, are blight resistant and adapted to the climate of the eastern U.S. Prices are high and markets are growing for domestic producers.

-Nut or fruit bearing shrubs: The hazelnut, pawpaw, blueberries, etc. could be used as stand-alone hedgerows or in combination with other taller tree species
+Nut or fruit bearing shrubs: Hazelnuts, pawpaws, blueberries, etc. could be used as stand-alone hedgerows or in combination with other taller tree species.